 Two contemporary developments have further clouded the issue.
 First, we now think of art as a means of estranging us from our environment so as to see it in a new light as part of an overall social critique (see “Three Portraits”).
 This effort has dominated twentieth century mass cultures as an implicit moral condemnation.
 In effect, it is not an aesthetic at all but rather a means of social utility, a practice to make change.
 Postmodernists have fully embraced this alienist aesthetic to make themselves media stars, so rejecting existing systems has become one qualification for anything but the most sentimental celebrity.
 In this sense, every glam rocker and auteur has been engaged in political action.
 The alienist critique is a fundamentally postmodern one rooted in performative acts of independence from suffocating institutions and the hypocrisies they create.
 Its mass media success has saturated popular cultures with contempt for institutionalism, something politicians have embraced all too enthusiastically.
 They may be identified by their use of performative opportunities to show their independence from and superiority to the institutions they theoretically represent.
 This stance alienates their supporters from any existing order but turns political celebrities into media stars.

 Ask yourself this question: what is the difference between authoritarianism and totalitarianism?
 These terms are frequently used interchangeably, but in their workings, they could hardly be more different.
 Contemporary cultures often think institutional authority is axiomatically abusive because it seems always focused on maintaining its power.
 This suspicion is well-founded so long as postmodern axioms are assumed.
 The implicit assumption at work here is the sanctity of private experience and the natural freedom that is thought to be its effect, rather than its cause (see “Our Freedom Fetish”).
 The virtual circle justification schema that results can only locate moral warrant in a privately created reality in which reason itself is thought to be formed by private experience privately processed (see “What Is the Virtual Circle?”).
 If true, this conclusion makes each person the sum total and passive product of an endless train of privately-received experiences.
 But that same deterministic aggregation of experience makes her also the unique possessor of the reasoning capacity those experiences determine.
 Postmodernists see no contradiction in imagining the individual a product of experience yet determinative of the options experience yields.
 They are steadfast in defending the individual’s right to decide upon the preferences that follow and to arbitrate the coherence of the goodness schema that results (see “What Do We Mean by ‘Good’?”).
 But if everyone’s private reality is sacrosanct, any use of power whatsoever that is not consensual can rightly be called coercive, so any dispute between persons can only be resolved voluntarily or by imposition or surrender.
 This odd consequence of postmodern thought explains its obsessive attention to and deep suspicion of any exertion of power whatsoever.
-Combine the ingredients of postmodern notions of power and the abuses of tradition, and then mix it with the other conflicting axiomatic approaches of premodernists and postmodernists to authority in the public square, and you will be served a toxic stew of resistance to institutions and the power they apply.
+Combine the ingredients of postmodern notions of power and the abuses of tradition, and then mix it with the other conflicting axiomatic reactions of premodernists and postmodernists to uses of authority in the public square, and you will be served a toxic stew of resistance to institutions and the power they apply.
 What results for all who are affected by these presumptions even in the best of circumstances could never be called “institutional trust” and its performative results could never work under perceived restraints.

 This problem has mortal implications for neo-authoritarians.
 In physics terms, “power” can be defined simply as “the ability to effect change.”
 So contemporary authoritarians find their personal charm less motivating to inspire real change than they might wish, for all the fervor of their supporters.
 Considering that they are admired precisely for their broad promises of social revolution, how can they leverage their celebrity into actual accomplishment?
 History shows their response begins with manipulating the intense trust of their supporters into a deep suspicion of “the other” sufficiently to convey at least some initial change, though not the turnabout they promise.
 But if you have followed the analysis so far, you will see that blame and threat activate anger, anxiety, and fear even in the most rabid fans, so trust quickly evaporates into self-agency — which to postmodernists is ultimate — to examine threats.
 This re-acquisition implies that today’s authoritarians have only a brief span of obsessive loyalty to exploit before trust is lost, which begins within months rather than years.
 So they can hardly be blamed for risking trust by using political power to crush not only the institutional authority that might be expected to resist them but also any internal opposition that might oppose them in the future.
 Thus do authoritarians become totalitarians.